 A BBT chart that goes up at ovulation and then goes up again about 4-6 days later, especially if the temperatures stay high.

-In early pregnancy a lot of your body’s energy is diverted to the developing fetus.
+In early pregnancy, a lot of your body’s energy is diverted to the developing fetus.
 My pregnant patients are often surprised to feel as tired as they do.

 If you are feeling these symptoms regularly but your pregnancy tests are negative you may be experiencing chemical pregnancies.
-If you are a patient at The Yinova Center we would like to know about this as this effects the treatment plan we draw up for you.
+If you are a patient at The Yinova Center we would like to know about this as this affects the treatment plan we draw up for you.
 We also advise you to tell your OB/GYN or RE as it will help them with their diagnosis.